 Have you used Valspar “paint + primer” or “one coat” paint?

-If you have purchased Valspar Reserve, or any Valspar paint that claimed to be an all in one paint/primer product, and found that it did not live up to “one coat coverage” or other claims on the can, or in-store displays, you are welcome to contact us via text message to 617-329-1295 or email to email@example.com.
+If you have purchased Valspar Reserve, or any Valspar paint that claimed to be an all in one paint/primer product, it is possible that you were disappointed with “one coat coverage” claims on the can.

 What is paint and primer in one and why do people buy it?